COVID-19

 President Trump, during a news conference, referred to this as a war against an invisible enemy.
 That is an apt description in many ways.
 It is a war against an enemy that is very capable and very cunning.
 Moreover, like in many wars, the attacker has the advantage in the beginning.
 That’s because the aggressor can pick the time and place to start the attack and is generally better prepared.

-At the beginning of World War II, German tanks were so much better than American tanks that American tanks could not even pierce the armor on their German counterparts.
+At the beginning of World War II, German tanks were so much better than American tanks that American tanks could not even pierce the armor of their German counterparts.
 And German Messerschmitts as well as Japanese zeros were vastly superior to the fighter planes the U.S. produced.
 This Axis power had a clear advantage, but both Germany and Japan had been preparing for war for years.

 In this war, COVID-19 brings a lot of weapons to bear to allow it to successfully get from host to host.